-Based on the exclusion, Kaspersky Embedded Systems Security can skip objects while performing the specified tasks according to the following settings:
+Based on the exclusion, Kaspersky Security for Windows Server can skip objects while performing the specified tasks according to the following settings:

-- Specified objects detectable by name or name mask in the specified areas of the protected device. - All detectable objects in the specified areas of the protected device. - Specified detectable objects by name or name mask within the entire protection or scan scope.
+- Specified objects detectable by name or name mask in the specified areas of the protected device or the network attached storages. - All detectable objects in the specified areas of the protected device or the network attached storage. - Specified detectable objects by name or name mask within the entire protection or scan scope.